How to maximize your investment in window replacement by spending smartly and avoiding unnecessary bells and whistles.

 4. Keep resale in mind.

-According to the National Association of Realtors, replacing your windows could offer a 73% return on investment when it comes time to sell your home.
+According to the National Association of Realtors, replacing your windows could offer a 73 percent return on investment when it comes time to sell your home.
 To maximize this return, use the value of your home as a benchmark for making decisions.
 An inexpensive material might seem like a good money-saving measure, but it could hurt you in the long run.
 The same goes for shelling out the big bucks for the most expensive option out there.
 To get the highest return on your replacement window investment, avoid choosing windows and doors in a material that’s inferior to the rest of the finishes in the home (or considerably more high-end).
 Instead, aim to match and maintain the home’s original character and style to create a cohesive look for future buyers.

 5. Remember that it’s not all or nothing.

 Every house is different in terms of how many windows and doors a replacement job would entail, and sometimes not all windows are in the same condition.
 Consider whether you might replace a few windows at a time to keep your initial investment lower, or ask a window contractor to assess your existing windows and provide priorities based on their condition.
 Familiarize yourself with the difference between insert and full frame replacement to understand whether you can save money by salvaging existing frames and trim.
-Talk to you contractor about manufacturers that offer narrow frame windows that will fit into these existing openings.
+Talk to your contractor about manufacturers that offer narrow frame windows that will fit into these existing openings.